-This research had an unevenly distributed sample that was unable to represent every type of bank.
-Therefore, it is suggested for the following research to use the proper sample which fulfills the criteria to achieve a more accurate result that could represent the whole population being studied.
-Also, the indicators used, especially career and job satisfaction, are considered to not be relative towards the variable, thus some indicators need to be eliminated, leaving only 1-2 indicators.
+This research had an unevenly distributed sample which was unable to represent every type of bank.
+Therefore, it is suggested for the following research to use the proper sample which fulfill the criteria in order to achieve a more accurate result that could represent the whole population being studied.
+In addition, the indicators used, especially career and job satisfaction, are considered to not be relative towards the variable, thus there are some indicators that need to be eliminated, leaving only 1-2 indicators.
 Thus, the next research is expected to be able to use the suitable indicators so that it may accurately represent the variables being studied.